 - The processor must keep slaughter and sales records.

-- Poultry is properly labeled.
+- Poultry is properly labeled with the following:

-• The Farmer’s Name
+- The Farmer’s Name

-• The Name and Address of your farm including the zip code
+- The Name and Address of your farm, including the zip code

-• The Product Name
+- The Product Name

-• “Exempt PL 90-492”
+- “Exempt PL 90-492”

-To sell these chickens, the local butcher would need to be a USDA inspected or Minnesota “Equal To” inspected processing plant.
-These plants are required to meet more stringent food safety standards than custom exempt plants meet.
-During USDA or Minnesota “Equal To” inspection, each chicken is inspected for safety and wholesomeness – you can be sure your chickens have been processed to the highest level of food safety.
-For a list of these plants, contact MDA at 651-201-6300 or USDA Des Moines District Office at 1-800-990-9834.
+To sell these chickens, your local butcher would need to be a USDA inspected or Minnesota “Equal To” inspected processing plant.
+These plants must meet more stringent food safety standards than those for custom exempt plants.
+During a USDA or Minnesota Equal To inspection, each chicken is inspected for food safety and wholesomeness to ensure the chickens have been processed to the highest level of food safety.
+For a list of USDA plants, contact the USDA Des Moines District Office at 1-800-990-9834.
 Minnesota Equal To plants are listed online at Minnesota State "Equal To" Plants.

-There are no regulatory requirements for an individual to process their own birds for their own personal use
+There are no regulatory requirements for an individual to process their own birds for their own personal use.